Matthew Bonnan in the wild.

 Once Upon Deep Time

 Dinosaurs may have pulled me into academics, but my other passion is music and song writing.
 Combining these dueling passions, I am excited to announce my new project, Once Upon Deep Time, an original song cycle about the evolution of hearing and our connection to the tree of life.
-I composed 12 original pop/rock songs, I am currently working with art students and faculty to develop visual media, and future performances are planned.
+The album with 12 original songs is now available to stream everywhere and a live performance and full-length animated movie are available on my YouTube channel.
 With this project I aim to reach out beyond the university to inspire public curiosity about life past and present.
 Listen and see what's new!

 Northern Illinois University